nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 }
 {% endhighlight %}

-{% endtab %}
-{% tab non-forms %}

-{% highlight c# %}
-public class MainActivity: Activity, IBranchSessionInterface {
-    protected override void OnCreate (Bundle savedInstanceState)
-    {
-        base.OnCreate (savedInstanceState);

-        BranchAndroid.Init (this, "key_live_xxxxxxxxxxxxxxx", Intent.Data);

-        // Call this method to enable automatic session management and initialize BranchAndroid.getInstance().SetLifeCycleHandlerCallback (this, this);
-    }

-    // Ensure we get the updated link identifier when the app is opened from the
-    // background with a new link.
-    protected override void OnNewIntent(Intent intent) {
-        BranchAndroid.getInstance().SetNewUrl(intent.Data);
-    }

-    #region IBranchSessionInterface implementation

-    public void InitSessionComplete (Dictionary<string, object> data)
-    {
-        // Do something with the referring link data...
-    }

-    public void SessionRequestError (BranchError error)
-    {
-        // Handle the error case here
-    }

-    #endregion
-}
-{% endhighlight %}

-{% endtab %}
-{% endtabs %}

 ### iOS initialization

 Add these methods to your `AppDelegate.cs` file.
-Be sure to replace `key_live_xxxxxxxxxxxxxxx ` with your Branch key from the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.
+Be sure to replace `key_live_xxxxxxxxxxxxxxx` with your Branch key from the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.

-{% tabs %}
-{% tab forms %}

 {% highlight c# %}
 [Register ("AppDelegate")]